gregpalmr/alluxio-spark-eks/alluxio/README.md

      $ kubectl get pvc --namespace alluxio

 ### g.
-Disabel Alluxio master node journal formatting
+Disable Alluxio master node journal formatting

 Since the argument "--set journal.format.runFormat=true" was used to initially deploy the Alluxio cluster, we must upgrade the deployment using the "helm upgrade" command, and specify the "runFormat=false" argument.
 This way, if a master node gets restarted by the Kubernetes scheduler, it will not format the existing (and still usable) journal on the persistent storage.